khulnasoft-lab/design.khulnasoft.com/contents/components/tables.md

 Todo: Add live component block with code example including table header

-To avoid redundancy, do not use headers if all columns in a table have sef-descriptive content, like example names, dates, etc. For example, a header in Audit Events is redundant:
+To avoid redundancy, do not use headers if all columns in a table have self-descriptive content, like example names, dates, etc. For example, a header in Audit Events is redundant:

 Todo: Add live component block with code example of Audit Events table